HumanBrainProject/voluba-linear-backend/README.rst

 Licence
 =======

 This project is released under the Apache Licence, version 2.0.
-See `<LICENCE.txt/>`_.
+See `<LICENCE.txt>`_.

 Portions of the code are based on code from the `scikit-image`_ library, Copyright (C) 2011, the scikit-image team, under the 3-clause-BSD licence.